physionetchallenges/python-classifier-2021/README.md

 ## What's in this repository?

+This repository contains a simple example to illustrate how to format your Python entry for the Challenge.
+You can try it by running the following commands on any of the Challenge training sets.
+These commands should take a few minutes from start to finish on any recent personal computer.

-We implemented a random forest classifier that uses age, sex, and the root mean square of the ECG lead signals as features.
-This simple example illustrates how to format your Python entry for the Challenge, and it should finish running on any of the Challenge training datasets in a minute or two on a personal computer.
-However, it is **not** designed to score well (or, more accurately, it is designed not to score well), so you should not use it as a baseline for your model's performance.
+For this example, we implemented a random forest classifier that uses age, sex, and the root mean square of the ECG lead signals as features.
+You can use a different classifier, features, and software for your entry.
+This example is designed **not** not to score well, so you should **not** use it as a baseline for your model's performance.

-This code uses four main scripts, as described below, to train and test your model for the 2021 Challenge.
+This code uses four main scripts, described below, to train and test your model for the 2021 Challenge.

 ## How do I run these scripts?